vtalpaert/ros2-phone-sensors/README.md

 The device orientation is defined in ENU.
 The angles alpha, beta, gamma we get from the web API are the respective rotations around Z, X, Y.
 We convert these angles to quaternion by using beta as roll, gamma as pitch, alpha as yaw.
 The behaviour of a device with its Y-axis pointing up is unstable since the API is only defined between -90° to +90°.
 See the [web API documentation](https://developer.mozilla.org/en-US/docs/Web/API/Window/deviceorientationabsolute_event) for more details.

+### Browser compatibility

+The current server is tested with Firefox and Chrome.

+GeoLocation:

+- Issue in Firefox: getting the position silently fails

+Video:

+- Browsers do not use the same device labels

 ## `phone_sensors_examples`

 ### Camera calibration & RVIZ